 Analysis of country affiliations shows that, of the authors who published in elite journals (Fig. 4), full-timers came from three clusters of countries: the US (40.3%), other Anglo-Saxon countries (34.3%), and major Continental European systems (16.4%; in descending order of number of articles: Netherlands, Spain, Finland, Germany, Sweden, Norway, Portugal, Belgium, Italy, and Denmark).
 In the cluster of all other countries, full-timers accounted for 5.0%.
 The share of part-timers compared with full-timers was much lower for the US, higher for other Anglo-Saxon countries, and similar for major Continental European systems.
-For the 41 core journals (Fig. 5)-which we regard here as the (Scopus-indexed) global higher education research community-the picture mirrors the elite segment, with the exception of the US, where full-timers decreased by one-fourth (to 30.2%), and other Anglo-Saxon countries, where the share of full-timers increased by one-fourth (to 43.5%).
+For the 41 core journals (Fig. 5)-which we regard here as the (Scopusindexed) global higher education research community-the picture mirrors the elite segment, with the exception of the US, where full-timers decreased by one-fourth (to 30.2%), and other Anglo-Saxon countries, where the share of full-timers increased by one-fourth (to 43.5%).
 For the cluster of East Asian, major Continental European, and all other countries, the shares for the two journal sets were roughly similar.
-The power of the higher education research community clusters of countries of countries countries countries countries are countried by one-fourth (to 43.5%).
+The power of the higher education research community outside of the traditional contributing clusters of countries